leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

     assume h : A ∧ ¬ B,
     and.intro (and.right h) (and.left h)

 When given this command, Lean checks the expression after the ``:=`` and makes sure it has the right type.
 If so, it accepts the expression as a valid proof.
-If not, it raises and error.
+If not, it raises an error.

 Because the ``example`` command provides information as to the type of the expression that follows (in this case, the proposition being proved), it sometimes enables us to omit other information.
 For example, we can leave off the type of the assumption: